mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

 - [OpenCV](https://opencv.org/): As mentioned above we use this module is used for real-time computer vision applications

 ## Argument Parser
-This section we use in order to parse our any required arguments
+This section we use in order to parse any required arguments
 ```python
 ap = argparse.ArgumentParser()
 ap.add_argument("-v", "--video", required=True, help="path to input video")